zoracrimson/looping-break-gets-online-web-prework/README.md

 Let's say we are writing a program in order to annoy someone (maybe a younger sibling or beloved coworker?)
 Our program should `puts` the phrase "What's up, Doc?" again and again and again until our annoyed user finally inputs "STOP" into the terminal.
 In this case, we are looping indefinitely and breaking *if* a user inputs "STOP".

-Now that we've proposed a use case for the utilizing the `break` keyword, we're going to take a step back and discuss how to get and use a user's input.
+After we discuss when NOT to use the `break` keyword, we will show you how to get and use a user's input.

 ## When *not* to use `break`